BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Create Object Command
 ^^^^^^^^^^^^^^^^^^^^^
-Creates a new object and places it in a specific container at an unused index.
+Creates a new object and places it at a specific location, specified by the id chain.
+Note that the system does not automatically delete any object that is at that slot, and so the caller should ensure the slot is empty or the system will have a memory leak - the old object will be still in memory, but no longer reclaimable since it's pointer has been overwritten.
+Slots returned by the "next free slot" command are guaranteed empty, so this is only a concern when deliberately overwriting an existing slot.

 Command request::